← Back to blog

 If you've used Figma's Auto Layout, you already understand the core mental model of React.
 Both work with:

 The main difference is that in React, interactivity is built in.
-A button that actually increments a counter, a form that actually validates — these are things React handles natively.
+A button that actually increments a counter, a form that has functional inputs — these are things React handles natively.

 Where to Start

 The best place to start is with a simple, concrete example.
-A button that adds an item to a cart.
-A contact card that shows a name.
+A button that increments a counter.
+A contact card that shows a name, and number.
 A list that filters as you type.

 The Bigger Picture

-Learning React isn't about replacing engineers.
-It's about closing the gap between how you think and how software is built — and using AI to bridge the rest.
+We see learning React as bringing clarity and speed to cross-functional teams.
+It's about closing the gap between how you think and how software is built — and using AI to bridge it.